 We tend to focus on hydration in the summertime, but we can get dehydrated in the winter too – and dehydration can impair our mood and cognition.
 Water is always my go-to source for hydration.
 When it’s cold you can choose hot water, herbal teas, soups and elixirs for hydration, and remember we get water from fruits and vegetables too.

 Exercise is important for your physical and mental well-being.
 Evidence indicates that aerobic exercise can reduce levels of depression in SAD patients, particularly when paired with light therapy.

-During the last year, I've become obsessed with Obé and it's had an enormously positive impact on my mental health.
-If you register over at Obé with coupon code MEGHAN30 it's free for your first week without any obligation and if you decide to continue, you'll get the first month at 30% off.
+During the last year, I’ve become obsessed with Obé Fitness and it’s had an enormously positive impact on my mental health.
+If you register over at Obé with coupon code MEGHAN30 it’s free for your first week without any obligation and if you decide to continue, you’ll get the first month at 30% off.